 If a packet does not match a flow entry in a flow table, this is a table miss.
 The behavior on a table miss depends on the table configuration (see 5.4).
-A table-miss flow entry in the flow table can specify how to process unmatched packets: options include dropping them, passing them to another table or sending them to the controllers over the control channel via packet-in messages (see 6.1.2).
+The instructions included in the table-miss flow entry in the flow table can flexibly specify how to process unmatched packets, useful options include dropping them, passing them to another table or sending them to the controllers over the control channel via packet-in messages (see 6.1.2).